The AGC model using the Engee Function

 Conclusion

-As we could see from this example, our algorithm of automatic signal gain control works correctly.
+As we can see from this example, our algorithm for automatically adjusting the signal gain is working correctly.